-1. Check monitor resources

-Verify that the status of each monitor resource is normal by using the clostat command.
+- 1. Check monitor resources Verify that the status of each monitor resource is normal by using the clpstat command. - 2.
+Start a group

 Start a group by using the clpgrp command.

 Verify that the status of the group is online by using the clpstat command.